arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 An OID is a sequence of digits separated by '.' that refers to a particular metric on the device.

-For example, the OID `1.3.6.1.2.1.1.3.0` refers to `sysUpTime` which provides the up time of the device in TimeTicks.
+For example, the OID `1.3.6.1.2.1.1.3.0` refers to `sysUpTime` which provides the Uptime of the device in Timeticks.

 **MIB (Management Information Base)**:

-A MIB is a file that device manufacturer provides that contains the OIDs accepted by the device.
+A MIB is a file, provided by device manufacturer, that contains OIDs accepted by the device.
 A device usually has multiple MIBs focussing on certain set of metrics.
-For example, a MIB with OIDs for resource metrics like CPU, Memory etc, another for interface metrics and so on.
+For example, there can be a MIB with OIDs for resource metrics like CPU, Memory etc and another for interface metrics, and so on.

 There are 2 types of MIBs:
 - Generic MIBs that are common to all devices irrespective of make and model.